platformio/platformio-docs/platforms/creating_platform.rst

 PlatformIO has a registry with pre-built packages for the most popular operating systems and you can use them in your platform manifest.
-Custom packages can be uploaded to the PlatformIO Registry using :ref:`cmd_package_publish` command.
+Custom packages can be uploaded to the PlatformIO Registry using :ref:`cmd_pkg_publish` command.

 .. _platform_creating_manifest_file: